 Zito book to detail baseball career, discovery of religion.

-LOS ANGELES (AP) — Barry Zito has written a book detailing his rise and fall as a baseball pitcher and his discovery of religion.
+LOS ANGELES (AP) — Barry Zito has written a book detailing his rise and fall as a baseball pitcher and his intensifying belief in religion.

 “Curveball” will be published Sept.
 17 by Thomas Nelson, a division of HarperCollins Christian Publishing.
 It was authored by Zito with Robert Noland, who has worked on books for Christian publishers in recent years.